rindPHI/GrammarGraph/DEMO/DEMO.md

+# GrammarGraph Feature Demo

 GrammarGraph lets you build a directed graph from a context-free grammar (CFG).
 A context-free grammar is a mapping from nonterminals to lists of expansion alternatives.
 For instance, the following grammar represents a CSV file:

 ```python
 import string